jayscottaf/PBSOptimizer/replit.md

 - **ORM**: Drizzle ORM for type-safe database operations
 - **Schema Management**: Drizzle Kit for migrations and schema management
 - **Connection**: Neon serverless connection pooling with WebSocket support
-- **Data Strategy**: Single-document approach - database clears on each new upload for optimal performance

 ## Key Components